lorenzo-stoakes/algoholic/README.md

 * Go - `go test`
 * Coffeescript - Ensure you've run `npm install` and have mocha installed via `npm install -g mocha`.
 Then run `./runCoffeeTests.sh` in the project root directory.
+* C - Run `make test`.
+You can also run this in the project root directory to run all tests.
+If there is no output, the tests passed :)

 To benchmark go code run `go test -bench .` in the appropriate directory.